learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 * Click on the shift you'd like to swap, then select `Swap Shift`
 * Select the shifts you'd like to trade, add a message, then click `Initiate Swap`.
 This will message anyone on those shifts with a request to trade shifts.

-If you want better or more immediate visibility on the swap request, send an email to [learnexperts@flatironschool.com](mailto:learnexperts@flatironschool.com) letting everyone know that you're looking to swap the shift.
+If you want better or more immediate visibility on the swap request, send an email to [osbtechcoaches@flatironschool.com](mailto:osbtechcoaches@flatironschool.com) letting everyone know that you're looking to swap the shift.
 If you're looking for a swap, and a reply comes in, make sure to reply-all and let everyone know if that exchange works or does not work for you (so people know if they should keep going after this shift).
+Another option would be to  `@here` the `#online-tc-channel` for more urgent requests, but again, be sure to reply to any responses.

 Make sure you confirm the swap on WhenIWork!

 *Note: Until a shift is successfully swapped, you are still responsible for it.*